+FRMCS system to GSM-R

-User A initiates a new group call (based on location, presence etc, of User B and C).
+FRMCS User A initiates a new area broadcast group communication (based on location, presence etc, of GSM-R User B and C).

+FRMCS User A broadcasts group communication invitations to all Users in the same area.

+GSM-R User B and User C receive the group communication invitations.

+GSM-R User B and User C accept the invitation and join the group communication.
+Or GSM-R User B and User C automatically join this group communication.

+GSM-R to FRMCS

+GSM-R User B initiates a new group call (based on location, presence etc, of FRMCS User A and GSM-R User C).

-User A broadcasts group call invitations to all Users in the same area.
+GSM-R User B broadcasts group call invitations to all Users in the same area.

-User B and C receive the group call invitations.
+FRMCS User A and GSM-R User C receive the group call invitations.

-User B and C accept the invitation and join the group call.
-Or User B and C UEs automatically join this group call.
+FRMCS User A and GSM-R User C accept the invitation and join the group call.
+Or FRMCS User A and GSM-R User C automatically join this group call.